-There are about 100-50 sites in the sites inventory that are owned by various public agencies, including the City of Fresno, Fresno Housing Authority, Redevelopment Agency, school districts, and the State of California.
+There are about 50 sites in the sites inventory that are owned by various public agencies, including the City of Fresno, Fresno Housing Authority, Redevelopment Agency (now the Successor Agency), and the State of California.
 City staff has reviewed the list of publicly-owned sites carefully to understand ownership, whether the sites are already planned for housing development, any known barriers to development, and whether or not existing uses would need to be relocated.
-City staff removed sites that are unlikely to develop for a variety of reasons, and identified known information about the publicly owned sites in the inventory.
-Table 1E-2.98 shows the publicly-owned sites that remain in the inventory with information about ownership, known barriers, and remaining steps to development.
-This includes 8 sites that are non-vacant, including 3 lower-income sites located in the Downtown with total capacity for 549-1,146 units, and 5-3 above moderate income sites, also mostly smaller high-density zoned sites in the Downtown with total capacity for 103 72 units.
-Most of the publicly-owned sites in the inventory are vacant, including 15-9 vacant lower-income sites with capacity for 1,428896 units, 2 moderate-income sites with capacity for 59 units, and 81-31 above moderate-income sites with capacity for 1,013 267 units.
+City staff removed overmore than 100 sites that are unlikely to develop for a variety of reasons, including site location within airport safety zones; sites planned for local or state infrastructure; sites with existing uses; awkwardly shaped and landlocked sites; and sites located adjacent to industrial uses.
+The remaining sites included inand identified known information about the publicly owned sites in the inventory.
+Table 1E-2.9 shows-represent the publicly-owned and generally barrier-free sites that remain in the inventory with information about ownership, known barriers, and remaining steps to development.
+This includes 8 sites that are non-vacant, including 3 lower-income sites located in the Downtown with total capacity for 1,146 units; and 3 above moderate income sites, also mostly smaller high-density zoned sites in the Downtown with total capacity for 72 units.
+All sites in the inventory are zoned to allow for residential development, and mMost of the publicly owned sites in the inventory are vacant, including 9 vacant lower-income sites with capacity for 896 units, 2 moderate-income sites with capacity for 59 units, and 31 above moderate-income sites with capacity for 267 units.
 This is in addition to the public sites identified in Table IE-2.8 that will be supported by improvements through the Downtown Fresno CIP.